My journey

-My mission is to advance philanthropy and awareness for progressive social change and environmental causes.
-I bring over two decades of professional experience in the public, nonprofit and philanthropic sectors to my work and specialize in working with nonprofits facing a transitional stage of growth.
-For over 18 years I have provided nonprofits with capacity building support, project management and training in development planning, grant writing, program design and communications.
+Based in the San Francisco Bay Area, I bring over two decades of professional experience in the public, nonprofit and philanthropic sectors to my consultancy.
+I specialize in working with organizations and programs facing a transitional stage of growth.
+I have strengthened programs with capacity building support, project design and work plan development, project management, grant writing, technical report writing and other communications.

 Early Career

-For 10 years I worked in the environmental consulting field, supporting projects for public agencies, nonprofits and educational institutions including the Environmental Protection Agency, Alameda County Source Reduction and Recycling Board, City and County of San Francisco, Lawrence Berkeley National Labs, UC Berkeley and the Oakland Zoo, among others.
-My work ranged from regulation development and oil spill prevention inspections for the Environmental Protection Agency to helping California businesses and nonprofits to prevent pollution and find and implement green business solutions for StopWaste.org.
-I wrote proposals and publications, developed budgets and managed projects.
+For 10 years I worked in the environmental consulting field, supporting projects for public agencies, nonprofits and educational institutions including the United States Environmental Protection Agency, Alameda County Source Reduction and Recycling Board, City and County of San Francisco, Lawrence Berkeley National Labs, UC Berkeley and the Oakland Zoo, among others.
+I provided technical assistance, wrote reports, developed budgets and managed projects.
+My work ranged from regulation development and oil spill prevention inspections for the U.S. EPA to helping California businesses and nonprofits to prevent pollution and find and implement green business solutions for StopWaste.org and other agencies.
+My experience also included supporting two binational projects in Mexico, sponsored by the U.S. EPA.

 Education

-I hold a BA in Environmental Sciences from the University of California, Berkeley, and have extensive training in nonprofit development and communications.
+I hold a bachelor’s degree in Environmental Sciences from the University of California, Berkeley, and have extensive training in strategic planning, development, and communications.
 I have also completed course work in leadership, feature writing, visual strategies in design, theater and photography.

 Publication writing

-I have published articles in Bay Nature magazine, Philanthropy News Digest and Terrain magazine including a popular historical and ecological account of the Bay’s native oyster and a how-to article on podcasting.
+I published articles in Bay Nature magazine, Philanthropy News Digest and Terrain magazine including a quarterly column for Bay Nature’s print magazine and a popular historical and ecological account of the Bay’s native oyster.
+For Bay Nature online and for Together Bay Area’s blog, I wrote about the California State Parks crisis in 2012 and 2013, drawing on interviews with park leaders, park rangers and scientists.

 Community service

 I am dedicated to community service, which I believe offers opportunities to build multi-cultural understanding and learn about issues up close.
 My studies at UC Berkeley and early volunteering changed my thinking about the world.
-Early in my career, I enjoyed leading hikes to cultivate donor support and promote open space protection for organizations like the Greenbelt Alliance.
-I also took a sabbatical to live, volunteer and travel in South America for six months, where I volunteered in a remote village in the Ecuadorian rainforest to teach English classes to adults interested in pursuing eco-tourism to support their livelihoods and indigenous rights.
-After returning from that experience, I completed a 40-hour training program for certification as a domestic violence counselor, and for three years I volunteered for La Casa de Las Madres, in San Francisco, where I answered crisis line calls for domestic violence victims and conducted intake interviews for the shelter.
-Other organizations I have served have included the Randall Museum in San Francisco, Girls on the Run Bay Area, Felidae Conservation Fund, and Women’s Environmental Network.
+Early in my career, I enjoyed leading hikes to cultivate support and promote open space protection for organizations like the Greenbelt Alliance.
+I took a sabbatical to live and travel for six months in South America, where I volunteered in a remote village in the Ecuadorian rainforest to teach English classes to adults interested in pursuing eco-tourism to support their livelihoods and indigenous rights.
+After returning to California, I completed a 40-hour training program for certification as a domestic violence counselor and volunteered for La Casa de Las Madres, in San Francisco, where I answered crisis line calls for domestic violence victims and conducted intake interviews for the shelter.
+Other organizations I have served include the Randall Museum in San Francisco, Girls on the Run Bay Area, Felidae Conservation Fund, and Women’s Environmental Network.
 As an avid public library patron, I enjoyed facilitating a literacy program for English Language Learners in the Write to Read: Reading Club program, which is offered by Alameda County public libraries.